malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 Other examples of this diversity are to flufenamic acid [@Lopez-Mejias2012] with at least 9 polymorphs, and triacetone-triperoxide [@Reany2009] with at least 6 polymorphs.
-The abundance of molecular polymorphs is such that @McCrone1965 noted that "the number of forms known for each compound is proportional to the time and money spent researching that compound."
+The prevalence of molecular polymorphs is such that @McCrone1965 noted that "the number of forms known for each compound is proportional to the time and money spent researching that compound."
 This diversity of structure raises additional complications